varnish/varnish-modules/docs/vmod_xkey.rst

     Host: www.example.com
     xkey-purge: 166412

-Several `xkey-purge` headers are also supported like in reponse example above, and you may also here instead use a single header with space seperated values like `xkey-purge: 166412 234323`.
+Several ``xkey-purge`` headers are also supported like in the response example above, and you may also here use a single header with space seperated values like ``xkey-purge: 166412 234323``.

 Note the xkey-purge header.
 It is probably a good idea to protect this with an ACL so random people from the Internet cannot purge your